HalfCatSim

 The following is a brief guide to using HalfCatSim.
 All instructions needed to use the program are embedded in the spreadsheet.
 Please send any feedback to contact@halfcatrocketry.com or use our contact form.

 If you find HalfCatSim useful, please consider donating.
-A lot of time went into making an easy-to-use simulator backed by real data that allows anyone to design a flyable liquid bipropellant engine with a high degree of confidence.
+A lot of time went into making an easy-to-use simulator backed by real data that allows anyone to design a flyable liquid bipropellant motor with a high degree of confidence.

-HalfCatSim v1.3.4 has been released.
+HalfCatSim v1.3.8 has been released.

-See bottom of page for complete changelog.
+See bottom of page for complete changelog

 Home Page